Passive smoking: US racketeering lawsuit against tobacco companies

-The ruling found that tobacco companies undertook joint efforts to undermine and discredit the scientific consensus that secondhand smoke causes disease, notably by controlling research findings via paid consultants.
+The ruling found that tobacco companies undertook joint efforts to undermine and discredit the scientific consensus that passive smoke causes disease, notably by controlling research findings via paid consultants.
 The ruling also concluded that tobacco companies were fraudulently continuing to deny the health effects of ETS exposure.

 On May 22, 2009, a three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit unanimously upheld the lower court's 2006 ruling.

 Smoke-free laws

-As a consequence of the health risks associated with secondhand smoke, many national and local governments have outlawed smoking in indoor public places, including restaurants, cafés, and nightclubs, as well as some outdoor open areas.
+As a consequence of the health risks associated with passive smoke, many national and local governments have outlawed smoking in indoor public places, including restaurants, cafés, and nightclubs, as well as some outdoor open areas.
 Ireland was the first country in the world to institute a comprehensive national ban on smoking in all indoor workplaces on 29 March 2004.
 Since then, many others have followed suit.
 The countries which have ratified the WHO Framework Convention on Tobacco Control (FCTC) have a legal obligation to implement effective legislation "for protection from exposure to tobacco smoke in indoor workplaces, public transport, indoor public places and, as appropriate, other public places."
-(Article 8 of the FCTC) The parties to the FCTC have further adopted Guidelines on the Protection from Exposure to secondhand Smoke which state that "effective measures to provide protection from exposure to tobacco smoke ... require the total elimination of smoking and tobacco smoke in a particular space or environment in order to create a 100% smoke-free environment."
+(Article 8 of the FCTC) The parties to the FCTC have further adopted Guidelines on the Protection from Exposure to second-hand Smoke which state that "effective measures to provide protection from exposure to tobacco smoke ... require the total elimination of smoking and tobacco smoke in a particular space or environment in order to create a 100% smoke-free environment."

 Opinion polls have shown considerable support for smoke-free laws.
 In June 2007, a survey of 15 countries found 80% approval for such laws.
 A survey in France, reputedly a nation of smokers, showed 70% support.